ahernanzl/pyClim-SDM/input_data_template/README.md

 This will allow you to test how pyClim-SDM works with no need from your side to prepare any input data.
-Nevertheless, datasets here included are only meant for tests, downscaling a reanalysis over a set of 15 locations and using a very poor set of predictors.
+Nevertheless, datasets here included are only meant for tests, downscaling a reanalysis over a set of 15 locations and using a very poor set of predictors, so results will not be representative.

-In order to expand to other options/predictors, additional datasets should be included and prepared as explained hereafter.
+In order to perform realistic tests and to downscale projections from GCMs, additional datasets should be included and prepared as explained hereafter.

 # hres/